brightsign/simple-gaze-detection-presentation/README.md

 If your player needs the extension installed, include the [bspf](./bsfw/cobra-standalone-npu_gaze-0.1.3-alpha.bsfw) on the root of the SD card and it will be automatically installed on the next boot.

+This BSMP is released as an ALPHA quality only.

 ## Licensing